dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 - sample data that fits the data model of the JSON project file
 - a sample Python script that demonstrates how to use the module `excel2xml`.

-After having downloaded and unpacked "0123-import-scripts",  learn in the README.md how to get started.
-Then, return to this page to learn how the sample Python script works.
+After having downloaded and unpacked "0123-import-scripts", open it in [Visual Studio Code](https://code.visualstudio.com/download).
+You will be prompted to install some extensions that are recommended for importing data in DaSCH.
+After installing them, navigate to `README.md` and press ⇧⌘V (Ctrl+Shift+V on Windows) to get a preview.
+The README will teach you some basics that will be necessary to work with `excel2xml`.
+Once you are familiar with the basics, return to this page to learn how the sample Python script works.

 This is the simplified pattern how the Python script works: